Filter By:

 The British Bulldog

 The Bulldog’s dark and shadowy space actually looks and feels like an Old English pub — not a nightclub or a cocktail lounge or a fern bar or even the Punch Bowl, which once occupied this spot.
-It’s a double-barreled shotgun of a room with the long oak bar on one side and rickety, high-backed wooden booths on the other that are devilishly uncomfortable until you get a couple of drinks in you.
+It’s a double-barreled shotgun of a room, with the long oak bar on one side and rickety, high-backed wooden booths on the other that are devilishly uncomfortable until you get a couple of drinks in you.
 Out front, there’s a covered patio just big enough for six smokers to stand without bumping elbows.
-From the kitchen come a variety of simple pub dishes, livened up here and there with hints of Indian and Pakistani cuisine.
+From the kitchen comes a variety of simple pub dishes, livened up here and there with hints of Indian and Pakistani cuisine.

 2052 Stout St., Denver, 80205